• Skip to primary navigation

 Although they are really easy to make, I’ve got some tips for making the best watermelon popsicles.

-Here are the tips that will make you a homemade popsicle master:
+These tips will make you a homemade popsicle master:

 • Depending on the popsicle mold type you’re using, you may need to insert popsicle sticks after 1-2 hours in the freezer to keep them from sinking in too far.
 In my regular sized mold with wooden sticks this is essential.
 In rings with re-usable plastic or silicone sticks, this isn’t needed.